 Typically, IV therapy while addressing an injury would include vitamin C and amino acids.
 However, each patient receives a custom formula to meet their unique nutrition needs.

 When Can Patients like Walter Jones Expect Results?

 After stem cell therapy, most patients see results about 3-6 months after they receive injections.
 Stem cell therapy works by encouraging new tissues to grow, which takes time.
 Bryn Renda, PA-C, explains that the treatment is like “laying seed down on the dirt.
 It’s going to take some time and TLC…after a few months, you will have a nice, lush field.”
 In Jones’ case, arthritic pain is the result of a lack of cartilage, which further damages tissues and causes inflammation and a lack of joint space.
 Injecting stem cells and PRP into the joint encourages the growth of new, organic cartilage, but it takes several months for this to occur.

 Schedule a Consultation

 Stem cell therapy can be beneficial for a wide number of patients, especially those facing pain after a sports injury.
-To learn more about your options regarding this treatment, schedule a consultation with Axis Stem Cell Institute in Seattle, Washington.
+To learn more about your options regarding this therapeutic approach, schedule a consultation with Axis Stem Cell Institute in Seattle, Washington.
 Call (206) 823-0960 or request an appointment online.